Plympton Auxiliary Unit Patrol and Operational Base

 At the end of February 941 he records that a Mr Bates resigns.
 Again there is no record of him on the nominal

-Operational Bases built for Plympton Patrol.
-He recalled taking it very seriously and training very hard
+locate the two Operational Bases built for Plympton Patrol.
+He recalled taking it very seriously and

 Roger Keith Midgley won a bronze medal in Field Hockey in the 1952 Helsinki Olympic Games.